 Entering and Departing Peru

-A passport valid for six months is required to enter and depart Peru.
+A passport valid for six months is required to enter Peru.
 Tourists must also provide evidence of return or onward travel.
 Travelers to Peru will receive a card from Peruvian Immigration upon arrival stating the length of approved stay (usually 90 days).
 Extensions are not available, and overstays will result in fines.
 Visit the Embassy of Peru website for the most current visa information.
 Peru does not require any immunizations for entry, although it recommends vaccination against yellow fever.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Peru.

 Traveling with Minors

 Minor children with Peruvian citizenship traveling with one or neither legal parent or legal guardian are required to have authorization from the non-traveling parent/guardian(s).
-In Peru, the non-travelling parent/guardian(s) can complete this process at most public notaries or through travel authorization issued by a family court.
-In the United States, the non-travelling parent/guardian(s) must visit the nearest Peruvian Consulate and complete a Permiso Notarial de Viaje.
+In Peru, the non-traveling parent/guardian(s) can complete this process at most public notaries or through travel authorization issued by a family court.
+In the United States, the non-traveling parent/guardian(s) must visit the nearest Peruvian Consulate and complete a Permiso Notarial de Viaje.
 Please be aware that these authorizations are valid for 30 days and one trip only.

-If the minor child has only one legal parent or guardian, the travelling parent/guardian must present evidence of sole custody, as well as a completed Permiso Notarial de Viaje from a Peruvian notary or a Peruvian Consulate in the United States.
+If the minor child has only one legal parent or guardian, the traveling parent/guardian must present evidence of sole custody, as well as a completed Permiso Notarial de Viaje from a Peruvian notary or a Peruvian Consulate in the United States.